University of California, Riverside: Student organizations and activities

 Student media organizations include The Highlander student newspaper, currently published every Tuesday during the academic year.
 First published in 1954, The Highlander remains an independent student media outlet.
 It was an entirely self-funded organization until 2001, when ASUCR passed a funding referendum for it.
 Student fees from the referendum go towards overhead and printing costs, however The Highlander is primarily funded through its own advertising revenue.
 In 2003, The Highlander published a comic depicting a stereotypical Asian American graduate teaching assistant with poor English skills, inciting community backlash and prompting an apology from Editor-in-Chief Kahlil Ford.
 Other student news publications on campus include the Asian Community Times, Indian Time, Nuestra Cosa, Queeriosity, and the X-Factor Student Newspaper.
 Campus literary magazines include Mosaic, published at UCR since 1959, and Crate, published by graduate students in UCR's master's level creative writing program since 2005.
 UCR broadcasts over radio as KUCR at 88.3 FM.
 The station programs a variety of independent music, news and commentary.

 On-campus entertainment events are planned by a 14-member Associated Students Program Board (ASPB), comprising six student-run divisions that include concerts, films and lectures, cultural events and special events, as well as a marketing and leadership division.
 ASPB's major events include the Block Party Concert, Winter Soulstice, Homecoming Bonfire and Spring Splash.

-Still other on-campus events take place at The Barn, one of the original buildings on campus grounds.
-Throughout the 60s', 70s' and 80s' popular up and coming bands played at The Barn including No Doubt and Radiohead.
-During the 90s' however, the university administration sought to avoid a "party school" stigma and did away with the concerts and events and remodeled the facility into a restaurant, The Big West Bar and Grill.
-As recently as the fall of 2007, concerts returned to The Barn and efforts are underway to rejuvenate it and once again make it into an on-campus venue attracting students as well as the larger university community.